🩺 Affordable Private Healthcare

 Unlike regular blood sugar tests, which only provide a snapshot of glucose levels at a specific moment, the HbA1c test offers a more comprehensive picture.
 It determines the proportion of glycated haemoglobin, which is directly related to average blood sugar levels over a timeframe of two to three months.
 This long-term view allows your doctor to identify trends and evaluate the effectiveness of treatment plans.

-If you want to know your diabetes status or monitor your diabetes for your doctor, call or book online with us today.
+If you want to check your diabetes status or need regular monitoring for your condition, call or book online with us today.

 Woman doctor smiling